iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 2. Then getMetadata on the parent node will be called with the DSInfo representing the child.
 This will be useful when nodes want to store user editable metadata.

-To simplify metadata, use the utility class [org.iot.dsa.node.DSMetadata](https://iot-dsa-v2.github.io/sdk-dslink-java/javadoc/index.html?org/iot/dsa/node/DSMetadata.html).
+To simplify configuring metadata, use the utility class [org.iot.dsa.node.DSMetadata](https://iot-dsa-v2.github.io/sdk-dslink-java/javadoc/index.html?org/iot/dsa/node/DSMetadata.html).

 ### Timers and Threads